philipturner/home-built-stm/README.md

   - Prove that evaporation of atoms from the conductive epoxy is not a concern
   - Prove that the system can withstand bakeout, if STM modules are typically required to undergo bakeout
   - Verify that the previously designed system can function (take an image) while producing a vapor pressure of under 10^-10 torr

+Mechanical loop:
+- The system modules are everything besides the tip-sample mechanical loop (which will change from experiment to experiment).
+- The mechanical loop should be designed to have maximum resonance frequency.
+- The mechanical loop should be designed to have minimum coefficient of thermal expansion.
+- The electrical shielding should have minimum possible tip-ground parasitic capacitance (the limiter to current sensitivity).

 System modules:
 - UHV compatible spare pre-amplifiers